mattytrog/FUSEE_SUITE/README.md

 TL;DR?
 OK...
 All files now updated.
 Part 1 - Lots of modifications.
 Part 2 - Same. - SETTINGS.UF2 files introduced.

-## Part 1 updated (after 4 years!) to support newer boards
-Boards supported are:
-- Adafruit Trinket M0
-- Adafruit QTPY M0
-- Rebug SWITCHME
-- RCM-X86
-- Adafruit Gemma
-- Adafruit ItsyBitsy
-- Adafruit Feather
-- **NEW** Naked chip - if you are REALLY gifted at soldering, fit a QFP chip underneath.
-No buttons or LEDS needed
 ## Old README and other versions are [HERE](https://github.com/mattytrog/FUSEE_SUITE/tree/master/Fusee-Suite/Old)

-## USERS WITHOUT RESET BUTTON
-To access the UF2 bootloader, either HOLD VOL+ for 20 Seconds (LED users) or SELECT THE OPTION IN THE CHIP ASSISTANT MENU.
-If you have no part 2 flashed, or is corrupt, and you have no access to the RESET pin, you can alternatively power-off your chip, touch SWDIO to GND and power on.
-This will get you into the part 1 bootloader...
-See below...

 ## FUSEE UF2